Romop5/GameHackingForNoobs/src/most-common-assembly-instructions.md

 To sum it, processors process *instructions* to find out what should happens to data stored in *registers* and in RAM.

 ## Stack

+![Manipulation with stack: new values are pushed at the top, the stack grows into negative addresses.
+The address of the new top will be 47.](svgs/stack.pdf) {#svgexample-figure}

 To be honest with you, there is still something I haven't mentioned yet - stack.
 **Stack** is a range of addresses inside RAM, allocated for it.
 As the name says, this addresses are usually being manipulated in terms of *stacking* - new values